 - Stop smoking.
 If you smoke, quit.
 Chronic coughing from smoking increases your risk of developing a hernia.
 It can also cause one to recur.

 - Maintain a healthy weight.
 Being overweight can raise your risk of developing a hernia.
 If you are overweight, try to lose some weight to ease the pressure on your abdominal muscles.
 Do regular, gentle exercises to tone and strengthen your abdominal muscles.
 Take a Free Health Assessment.

-- Stay regular.
-Avoid constipation and straining during bowel movements and urination.
+- Avoid constipation and straining during bowel movements and urination.
 Straining causes increased pressure inside your abdomen giving you a greater risk of a hernia occurring or recurring.

 - Avoid lifting heavy objects.
 If you can’t avoid this, use good body mechanics when lifting heavy objects.
 Lift with your legs, not with your back – and do not bend at your waist (which puts excessive pressure on your abdomen).
 Make sure your body weight is centered over your feet when you start your lift.

 “Hernias don’t go away and can become life-threatening,” added Dr. House.
 “If you notice a bulge or swelling in your groin, abdomen, scrotum or thigh, see your doctor as soon as possible.”
 If you are worried you may have a hernia, speak with a medical provider.
 Only a doctor can properly diagnose and develop a treatment plan for hernias.

 For more information about Baptist Health Corbin’s surgical services, click here.